keigoi/session-ocaml/README.md

 Then you can play with ```session-ocaml```:

     cd examples
     make                       # build examples
-    ocaml -short-paths  # play with OCaml toplevel (utop will also do)
+    rlwrap ocaml -short-paths  # play with OCaml toplevel (utop will also do).
+                               # rlwrap is a readline wrapper (recommended)

 Argument ```-short-paths``` is optional (it makes ```ocaml``` show the shortest path for each type).
 Note that [.ocamlinit](examples/.ocamlinit) file automatically pre-loads all required packages into OCaml toplevel and sets -rectypes option.